The Cultural Hub at Tom Davies Square — SudburyCIA

 What this means per household

 At the worst-case municipal exposure of $64.5 million across roughly 166,000 residents, that is approximately $388 per resident — or over $1,000 per household — for a library and art gallery renovation.
-And that is before a single dollar of ongoing operating cost increase is counted.
+And that is before ongoing operating cost increases are counted.

 Section 05 — Annual operating costs

 The City's stated position: A city spokesperson has said "At a high level, the City expects that consolidation will result in either modest operating savings or, at minimum, no material increase in overall operating costs."
-SudburyCIA presents this as the city's position on the record.
-However no detailed public cost model, projected utility figures, staffing analysis, or maintenance budget has been released to support this statement.
-A high-level expectation is not a number residents can hold anyone accountable to — and it is not a substitute for a transparent public cost projection.
+The city's current combined building operations baseline for both 200 Brady St. and 199 Larch St. is $4,116,913 per year — covering utilities, repair and maintenance, security, janitorial, snow clearing, grounds maintenance, and facility insurance.
+This figure does not include programming, services, or staffing costs for institutions operating within the buildings.
+SudburyCIA presents this as the city's stated position on the record.
+No detailed public cost model has yet been released.

-The table below reflects SudburyCIA's estimates based on current institutional budgets, historical growth rates, and the stated square footage increases.
+SudburyCIA's estimates below reflect net-new incremental costs above the current baseline — based on corrected square footage figures, current institutional budgets, and historical growth rates.
 These are estimates produced in good faith from publicly available information.
-SudburyCIA makes no claim that these figures are definitive — and will update them the moment the city releases a detailed public cost model.
+SudburyCIA makes no claim that these figures are definitive and will update them the moment the city releases a detailed public cost model.

 Cost category